 Miguel is an intellectual property attorney, entrepreneur, and long-time vegan with roots in Boston and the Midwest.
 Miguel co-founded the gourmet vegan pizzeria, Peace o' Pie, and was president of the Student Animal Legal Defense Fund while a student at Harvard Law School.
 Today he represents a multitude of successful technology clients across the country, as well as the occasional vegan food company and non-profit animal sanctuary.back to top

 Jody heads the Social Performance Group at Moody’s Corporation working on projects including microfinance and social investing.
 He also serves on various advisory boards including the Global Impact Investing Rating Service (GIIRS), Women’s World Banking’s Gender Performance Initiative, the SMART Campaign’s Certification Task Force and Grameen Foundation’s Social Performance Advisory Committee.
 Prior to this, Jody worked at Moody’s Risk Management Services as part of the training group heading up product training for derivatives and corporate finance and as project manager for RiskCalc a corporate risk modeling product.
 Prior to joining Moody’s in 2002, Jody owned, for 15 years, a training company that conducted financial training programs for international commercial and investment banks.
 He also headed the New York derivatives sales desk of Canadian Imperial Bank of Commerce and has worked in the corporate treasury departments of two Fortune 500 companies.
 Jody has a B.A. degree in Economics from the University of Michigan and holds an MBA in Finance from New York University.
-In addition to VegFund, Jody serves on the board of Battery Dance Company. back to top Jody is a long-time vegan and animal advocate.
+In addition to VegFund, Jody serves on the board of Battery Dance Company.
+Jody is a long-time vegan and animal advocate.

 Barbara has a degree in business administration and is a longtime vegan.
 She has managed a deli, given vegan cooking classes, and co-founded the first animal rights organization in Brevard County.
 Barbara was also president of the Board of Directors of a local community health food store.
 She resides in Melbourne, FL and is currently Dining Out Coordinator for Healthy Planet of Brevard, organizing vegan dinners with local restaurants throughout the county.back to top